Kelp vs Seaweed - What's the Difference? | Doctor Seaweed Blog

 How are seaweed and sea kelp different?

-As discussed, the term seaweed can be used to encompass over 10,000 species of seaweed, while sea kelp is a much more specific term.
 One of the main differences is that seaweed ranges dramatically in size, while sea kelp is always quite large.
 Another difference is that seaweed can be broken down into three groups – brown, green and red – sea kelp officially falls into the category of brown seaweed (even though it can vary in colour!).

 The definition of kelp, and which seaweeds are described as kelp can vary dependent on what country you’re in, so if you’re unsure it’s always best to check the actual species name.
 For example, in North America, the term kelp is often incorrectly used to refer to all brown seaweeds.